Antonio Raymondi province

 Antonio Raymondi is a province of the Ancash Region in Peru.
 It is located along the central eastern edge of the Ancash Region, bordering the Huánuco Region.

 Overview

-The province was split off from Huari Province in 1964 at the request of the inhabitants of its seat, Llamellín, and named after the native Italian geographer Antonio Raimondi, a prominent Peruvian scientist in the later half of the 19th century.
-He wrote the book "Departamento de Ancachs".
+The province was split off from the province of Huari in 1964 at the request of the inhabitants of its seat, Llamellín, and named after the native Italian geographer Antonio Raimondi, a prominent Peruvian scientist in the later half of the 19th century.
+He wrote the book Departamento de Ancachs.

 Geography

 One of the highest peaks of the province is Ch'aki Qucha at approximately 4600 m.
 Other mountains are listed below:

 Ethnic groups

 The people in the province are mainly indigenous citizens of Quechua descent.
 Quechua is the language which the majority of the population (76.21%) learnt to speak in childhood, 23.32% of the residents started speaking using the Spanish language (2007 Peru Census).

 Political division

 Antonio Raimondi is divided into six districts, which are: